starphys/hifi-docs-grav-content/02.create-and-explore/05.avatars/07.customizing-avatar-animations/docs.md

 #### Override Animation (Script)

 The script call [MyAvatar.overrideAnimation](https://docs.highfidelity.com/api-reference/namespaces/myavatar#.overrideAnimation) can be used to play any animation on the current avatar.
 It will smoothly interpolate from the avatar's current pose into the start frame of the provided animation.
 If the animation is hosted remotely, you can use [AnimationCache.prefetch](https://docs.highfidelity.com/api-reference/namespaces/animationcache#.prefetch) to ensure that the animation is in-memory before playback.
 Otherwise you might see a few frames of t-pose as the animation is downloaded from the remote source.
 This animation will take complete control over all the avatars joints.
 Inverse Kinematics of the hands and head for HMD users will be disabled.
 [MyAvatar.restoreAnimation](https://docs.highfidelity.com/api-reference/namespaces/myavatar#.restoreAnimation) can be used to stop the override animation and restore the avatar to its normal set of animations.

 #### Override Role Animation (Script)

-The default animation state machine has a list of specific animations or  that can be overridden.
-The  Roles MyAvatar.getAnimationRoles() script call can be used to get the list of roles for the current avatar.
-Each one of these roles can be replaced by a custom animation via the MyAv call.atar.overrideRoleAnimation
+The default animation state machine has a list of specific animations or 'Roles' that can be overridden.
+The MyAvatar.getAnimationRoles() script call can be used to get the list of roles for the current avatar.
+Each one of these roles can be replaced by a custom animation via the MyAvatar.overrideRoleAnimation call.
 Here is the current list of roles followed by a brief description.
 + rightHandGraspOpen - When hand controller trigger is not squeezed.
 + rightHandGraspClosed - When hand controller trigger is fully squeezed.